DylBP/SBOM-FYP/README.md

 ### 5. Accessing the Application

-Once the backend is deployed and the frontend is running, you can access the Delve application in your browser:
+Once the backend is deployed and the frontend is running, you can access the Delve application in your browser at the localhost URL.

 ---